Where can I find facts and information about life in the Victorian era?

 The Victorian era is the period when Queen Victoria was Queen of England.
 Her reign began on 20 June 1837 and ended when she died on 22 January 1901.
 Daily life in Victorian times was very different from life today, both in Britain and in New Zealand.

-There are some great websites that have useful and reliable information about the Victorian era.
-In these websites you will find information about daily life and key events in the Victorian era.
+These are great websites that have useful and reliable information about daily life and key events in the Victoria era.

 This website has facts and pictures on lots of different topics, including Victorian Britain.